katilp/opendata-howto-docker-pre-exercise/_episodes/04-validation.md

 Congratulations!
 You are all set with your Docker environment.

-> Problems have been reported running amr-based containers such as this on MacOS with M1 chip.
+> Problems have been reported running amd-based containers such as this on MacOS with M1 chip.
 Increasing the memory available to Docker may help.
 Please check the possible solutions in [this post]https://opendata-forum.cern.ch/t/cms-open-data-docker-test-and-validate-error/111/12().
 {: .testimonial}